Understanding Walt Disney's Unusual Options Activity | Benzinga

 Understanding Walt Disney's Unusual Options Activity

-Walt Disney (NYSE:DIS) shares experienced unusual options activity on Friday.
-The stock price moved up to $177.09 following the option alert.
+Shares of Walt Disney (NYSE:DIS) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $175.75.

 - Option Type: TRADE